korbnic/getLink/README.md

 | HISTORY | Brings up the file history. |

 **Example #1**
-With ‘FORMATTED’ and ‘LOCK’ selected:
+With ‘FORMATED’ and ‘LOCK’ selected:
 *Result in clipboard:* [Lock CAD-2104.000323.SLDPRT]()

 **Example #2**
-With ‘FORMATTED’ and ‘OPEN’ selected, and the text customized in 'prefix:' to be ‘Launch’:
+With ‘FORMATED’ and ‘OPEN’ selected, and the text customized in 'prefix:' to be ‘Launch’:
 *Result in clipboard:* [Launch CAD-2104.000323.SLDPRT]()

 **Example #3**